 Collection of articles from the 2017 festivals season detailing events in which the University was involved.

-Staff and students from all over The University of Edinburgh are taking part in the Sleep In the Park event on Saturday 9th December.
-The aim of it is to raise money to assist Social Bite's plan to eradicate homelessness.
+Staff and students from all over The University of Edinburgh took part in the Sleep In the Park event on Saturday 9th December.

 Guest Blog by Jenny Lovell - Drawn to Edinburgh exhibition celebrates Edinburgh College of Art Graduates